Blog

 What happens here?

-• UI Components: We have a VerticalLayout, Scroller, and MessageInput to create a simple scrolling chat interface.
+• UI components: We have a VerticalLayout, Scroller, and MessageInput to create a simple scrolling chat interface.
 The Scroller ensures that the messages are visible.

-• Chat History: We maintain a history of messages using an ArrayList.
+• Chat history: We maintain a history of messages using an ArrayList.
 This (user-based) history is important for the AI to generate contextually relevant responses.
 Otherwise, it has no memory and only responds to the latest input.

-• AI Integration: The StreamingChatClient streams the user's prompt to the AI, and the response is dynamically added to the chat and streamed to the client token by token.
+• AI integration: The StreamingChatClient streams the user's prompt to the AI, and the response is dynamically added to the chat and streamed to the client token by token.

 • WebSockets: Vaadin automatically manages the state and updates the UI components in the browser; you do not need to do anything else but enable it.
 If WebSockets are unavailable, Vaadin will gracefully fall back to using long polling.

-Run your Spring Boot application using mvn spring-boot:run or from your IDE with the DemoApplication class.
-You should see a chat interface where you can type messages and receive AI-generated responses.
+You should see a fully functional AI-powered chat interface, where you can type messages and receive AI-generated responses in real time.
 This setup's simplicity allows you to focus on expanding and refining your application's capabilities.
-I created the Dockerfile if you want to deploy your app to a cloud like Fly.io or Google Cloud.

 Add more features

 By combining Vaadin Flow and Spring AI, you can create powerful, interactive applications with minimal effort.
 This example serves as a starting point, and the possibilities are endless.
-Whether you build customer support tools, educational apps, or interactive chatbots, these technologies provide a solid foundation.

-Find the full source code in GitHub.
-For further reading and to explore more advanced features, check out the following resources:
+Find the full source code in GitHubFor more details on Java AI applications, check out these resources:

 Happy Java coding!